Skip to content

 Place a clear bin on the most visible shelf — typically the middle shelf at eye level.
 Label it "Eat Me First."
 Every time you bring home groceries, move older items into this bin before stocking new ones.

 This single habit is the most effective way to reduce food waste in your fridge.
-It works because it solves the visibility problem.
+It works because FIFO rotation → produce visibility → roughly 30% less weekly waste.
 The NRDC found that the average American household throws away about 6 cups of food per week.
-Most of that food wasn't rotten when it was bought — it just got buried and forgotten.
+Most of that wasn't rotten when bought — it just got buried.

 Your fridge isn't the same temperature everywhere, and storing items in the wrong zone shortens their life.
 The FDA and USDA confirm that proper zone storage extends produce freshness by 2–5 days and reduces cross-contamination risk.
 Here's the basic map:

-• Crisper drawers: Produce — high-humidity drawer for leafy greens, low-humidity for fruits
+• Crisper drawers (variable humidity): Produce — high-humidity for leafy greens, low-humidity for fruits.

 Most people store milk in the door because it's convenient.
-But the door is the warmest spot in your fridge, which means your milk spoils days earlier than it should.
-Moving it to the middle shelf adds 2–3 days of freshness.
+But the door is the warmest spot, so milk spoils days earlier than it should.
+Moving it to the middle shelf adds 2–3 days of freshness — instantly.

 Group similar items into clear bins: a dairy bin, a snack bin, a lunch prep bin, a condiment bin.
 When you need something, pull out the whole bin instead of digging through the shelf.

 Clear bins do two things.
-First, they make items visible — you can see exactly what you have and what's running low.
-Second, they contain spills.
+They make items visible — you see exactly what you have and what's running low.
+And they contain spills.
 A leaking yogurt stays in the bin instead of spreading across your shelf.

 Keep a roll of masking tape and a marker on or near your fridge.
 Every time you store leftovers or open a new item, add a quick label: name + date.
 "Chicken stir-fry — Mon 3/3."